cscart/docs/en/user_guide/mobile_app/faq.rst

 * Offline payment methods (such as "Discuss with manager", etc.)

-Payment methods in the mobile app are positioned in the same order as in your store.
+Payment methods in the mobile app are positioned in the same order as in your marketplace.
 The first payment method is selected by default.

 .. hint::